Processing Audio & Plugins

-Question then, so what is the difference if I am running an EvenTide plug in on that component or an EvenTide plug in on an audio PC?
+The question then, so what is the difference if I am running an EvenTide plugin on that component or an Eventide plug-in on an audio PC / DAW Plugin?
 Answer.
 As far as the sound is concerned there should be zero difference since this is just an algorithm.
 It’s a program, that’s all it is.
 So the computer or audio PC running the plugin.
-Which feeds the audio into the plugin, and plugin is basically using your computer for the processing and DSP power.
+Which feeds the audio into the plugin, and the plugin is basically using your computer for the processing and DSP power.
 The computer uses its internal processor for the DSP power.
 Again is the most common, but there can be some exceptions to this such as UAD.
 So to recap there really is no difference what so ever between the two.
-Except you have to take into consideration based on your computing size of your computer.
+Except you have to take into consideration based on the computing size of your computer.
 Do you have enough horsepower like memory processor to make the plugins run?
-That’s were its most important to have your power.
-So you ask what about hard disk, well as for hard disk speed, with today’s new drives it doesn’t mean much as the slowest drives can run tons of audio tracks on them and not have an issue.
+That is it’s most important to have your power.
+So you ask what about the hard disk, well as for hard disk speed, with today’s new drives it doesn’t mean much as the slowest drives can run tons of audio tracks on them and not have an issue.
 So again the important things to remember is, does the computer have enough memory and processing power to run the plugins, virtual instruments, that you want to run.

 Now analog, this is a different story.
 There are great reasons or purpose to use some analog gear.
 For instance, there is something to be said about a tube preamp.
 Again this is not for everything, but defiantly for certain things.
 For this example, the preamp can be used to color the sound, and this could be said about some other great gear.
 This other analog gear could be good for example to get its own unique sound.
 All of which are great options to explore.

-Now the difference with some of the chip based devices frequently offer very clear, clean pristine sounds.
+Now the difference with some of the chip-based devices frequently offers very clear, clean pristine sounds.
 But they can use plugins that emulate analog circuitry.
 Meaning that they will give the impression that you have analog gear in place and the color that these analog devices can impart to your sound.
-Don’t be afraid of using these plugins because there are a lot of great one’s like Rupert Neve plugins that do a pretty darn good job at emulating a tube front end.
+Don’t be afraid of using these plugins because there is a lot of great ones like Rupert Neve plugins that do a pretty darn good job at emulating a tube front end.
 And I’m here to tell you that they sound pretty dammed good.
 But do they sound perfect?
 I think that often they do, some would say its arguable.

 I often use compressors and channel strips as plugin’s and honestly they sound every bit as good as the unit, and some I feel sound even better.

 Now you may completely disagree with me on my thoughts regarding can your core audience hear this difference.
 But the important thing to remember if you’re not trying to make money selling your product then the client coming into your studio making music certainly is going to be trying to sell their product.
-Needless to say that is then how you’re going to make money.
+Needless to say, that is then how you’re going to make money.
 Because let’s just remember this equipment cost money.
-And If your anything like me then you’re a gear whore and you can never have enough, but you’re going to need that money to purchase the newest coolest gear.
+And If your anything like me then, you are a gear whore.
+And you can never have enough, but you’re going to need that money to purchase the newest coolest gear.